fdcastel/Proxmox-Automation/README.md

     --help, -h          Display this help message.
 ```

+Creates a VM from a cloud image.

+You can use any image containing `cloud-init` and `qemu-guest-agent` installed.

+Additionally, you can use `--install-docker` to also install `docker` into virtual machine (currently implemented only for Ubuntu).

 Please see [`qm` command documentation](https://pve.proxmox.com/pve-docs/qm.1.html) for more information about the options.

-Additionally, you can use `--install-docker` to also install `docker` into virtual machine (currently implemented only for Ubuntu).

 ### Example